-5. Maximum and minimum demand
+Maximum and minimum demand

-Demand is dependent on both structural drivers as well as random drivers such as weather conditions, seasonal effects and random stochastic volatilitythe model residual.
+Demand is dependent on both structural drivers as well as random drivers such as weather conditions, seasonal effects and the model residual.
 To capture the random drivers, AEMO uses a probabilistic methodology to develop regional minimum and maximum demand forecasts.